chip-js/chip/README.md

 Chip stands on the shoulders of giants, without being a giant itself.
 Chip's philosophy is to remain small and simple while providing what we've come to love with Angular and Ember.
-Chip provides routing, controllers, and view/HTML data-binding.
+Chip provides routing, controllers, and view/HTML chip-binding.
 You can create your own model layer using jQuery.ajax.
 You can bring in your own HTML functionality with jQuery plugins.
 In this way, Chip not only remains small, but understandable.
 The API is not complex.
 The documentation can be read and understood in a day or two.
 The ramp-up time is very short.
 And your productivity and enjoyment is increased because of simpler and smaller APIs that do just as much as the big guys.